Balanced metrics on uniruled manifolds: Uniruled manifolds and balanced metrics

-\begin{proof}[The first proof of Theorem \ref{thmA-proj}] Let $X$ be a smooth, Moishezon, uniruled manifold of dimension $n>0.$ Then there exists a smooth projective manifold $Y$ of dimension $n$ bimeromorphic to $X.$ Since uniruledness is preserved under bimeromorphic transformations, $Y$ is uniruled, and so its canonical divisor $K_Y$ is not pseudoeffective.
-According to \cite[Corollary 1.3.3]{bchm}, $Y$ is birational to a Mori fiber space $\phi: Z\ra B$ with $Z$ and $B$ projective.
+\begin{proof}[The first proof of Theorem \ref{thmA-proj}] Let $X$ be a smooth, Moishezon, uniruled manifold of dimension $n>0.$ Then there exists a smooth projective manifold $Y$ of dimension $n$ bimeromorphic to $X.$ Since uniruledness is preserved under bimeromorphic transformations, $Y$ is uniruled.
+According to \cite[Theorem IV.1.9]{kollar}, there exists a non-constant holomorphic map $u:\PP_1\ra Y,$ such that $u^*T_Y$ is globally generated.
+Since we have an injection from $\OO_{\PP^1}(2)=T_{\PP^1}$ to $u^*T_Y,$ it follows that $\deg u^*T_Y\geq 2,$ and so $K_Y\cdot u(\PP_1)<0.$ But the curve $u(\PP_1)$ moves in a family covering $X,$ and so by \cite[Theorem 0.2]{boucksom}, the canonical bundle $K_Y$ is not pseudoeffective.
+This implies, according to \cite[Corollary 1.3.3]{bchm}, that $Y$ is birational to a Mori fiber space $\phi: Z\ra B$ with $Z$ and $B$ projective.
 In general, $Z$ is not smooth, and let $f:\hat Z\ra Z$ be a desingularization.
 Then, there exists an ample line bundle $H_{\hat Z}$ on ${\hat Z}$ such that

 Indeed, from Proposition \ref{metric-mfs}, we know that there exists an ample line bundle $H_Z$ on $Z$ such that $K_Z\cdot H_Z^{n-1}<0.$ Fix $H_0$ be an ample line bundle on ${\hat Z}.$ For every $m>0,$ let